-If you want to make sure that you can keep up with the competition, then you need to invest in IT best practices.
+If you want to make sure that you can keep up with the competition, you need to invest in IT best practices.
 Today, technology plays a role in just about all daily business operations.
 When businesses do not spend enough time focusing on their IT best practices, they risk falling behind the competition.
 Therefore, you need to invest in the best practices in the IT field.
 This means focusing on your data and its overall rate of growth.
 There are a few important points that you should keep in mind.

 Key Considerations with Data Growth